knowledgepicker/word-cloud/README.md

    };
    ```

 4. We need to create drawing engine, font sizer and layout.
-Currently we use [SkiaSharp](https://github.com/mono/SkiaSharp) for fast cross-platform font measuring (and drawing).
+Currently, we use [SkiaSharp](https://github.com/mono/SkiaSharp) for fast cross-platform font measuring (and drawing).
 We also only support logarithmic font sizes and spiral layout.
 All these things are implemented in a generic way and can be easily extended (contributions are welcome).

    ```cs
    var sizer = new LogSizer(wordCloud);